rohan843/cybersecurity-notes/README.md

 3. **Unauthorized Hackers**: [aka Unethical Hackers] They are malicious threat actors who do not follow or respect the law.
 Their goal is to collect and sell confidential data for financial gain.

 > There are multiple hacker types that fall into one or more of these categories.

+New and unskilled actors have various goals including:

+1. To learn and enhance their hacking skills.
+2. To seek revenge.
+3. To exploit security weaknesses by using existing malware, programming scripts and other tactics.

+Other types of hackers are not motivated by any particular agenda other than completing the job they were contracted to do.
+These types of hackers can be considered unethical or ethical hackers.
+They have been known to work on both illegal and legal tasks for pay.

+There are also hackers who consider themselves vigilantes.
+Their main goal is to protect the world from unethical hackers.